For Study Members

 The new building, on the corner of Union Street and Anzac Avenue, is designed, first and foremost, with Dunedin Study members in mind.
 Because Study members’ identities are never revealed, the building has a private entrance, private parking, and a discreet street façade.
 The ground floor will be dedicated to research, and includes interview rooms and specialised testing areas, and, most importantly, a lounge and courtyard area especially for the Study members.
 This area has appropriately been named "The Phil Silva Research Suite" in honour of the Study's Founding Director.
 The first floor is for offices and meeting rooms for researchers and support staff.
 Study members can expect a whole new experience when they come to the Unit for their age 45 assessments, and beyond!

-Founding Director, Phil Silva, joins (from left) Mike Colombo (Head of Psychology Department); Harlene Hayne (Vice-Chancellor); Koro Hata, the Hon.
-Paul Goldsmith (Tertiary Education Minister), and Richie Poulton (Director).
+Director, Richie Poulton (far right) joins (from left), Founding Director, Phil Silva, Mike Colombo (Head of Psychology Department); Harlene Hayne (Vice-Chancellor); Koro Hata, the Hon.
+Paul Goldsmith (Tertiary Education Minister).

 Dunedin Multidisciplinary Health and Development Study Members receive a Civic Award